hannesbarbez/BarbezDotEu.License.UI/README.md

 The Barbez.eu license key generator is ideal for you license key or serial number generation needs, producing strings that are easy to read out for one human to another, yet quick enough to generate a decent amount of them in a short period of time.

 ## Features
--Full multithreading, thanks to .NET Core’s TPL (Task Parallel Library);
+- Full multithreading, thanks to .NET Core’s TPL (Task Parallel Library);
--Custom “resulting-sum” algorithm to generate a bunch of unique license keys quickly;
+- Custom “resulting-sum” algorithm to generate a bunch of unique license keys quickly;
--Responsive UI, built in WinForms (glamorous, indeed);
+- Responsive UI, built in WinForms (glamorous, indeed);
--On-the-fly license key validator;
+- On-the-fly license key validator;
--Decoupling, e.g. strict separation between UI and logic;
+- Decoupling, e.g. strict separation between UI and logic;
--Generated license keys that are easy for people to spell out loud.
+- Generated license keys that are easy for people to spell out loud.

 ## Custom “resulting-sum” algorithm